 Our population is aging rapidly, and people with chronic conditions are living longer.
 Chronic conditions now affect more than 145 million Americans.
 About half of Americans over 65 — our nation’s fastest-growing segment — have at least 2 chronic conditions.
 As our need for improved chronic care grows, health care delivery systems are trying to correct the many deficiencies in current management of chronic diseases.

 For over 2 decades, KPWHRI scientists have been developing, implementing, and promoting better models of care for chronic illness.
-Widely recognized for its refinement and dissemination of the Chronic Care Model, the ACT Center continues to work with providers nationwide to develop strategies and tools for health care systems seeking to improve chronic illness care.
+Much of this work is led by the institute's Center for Accelerating Care Transformation (ACT Center), which is widely recognized for its refinement and dissemination of the Chronic Care Model.
+The ACT Center continues to work with providers nationwide to develop strategies and tools for health care systems seeking to improve chronic illness care.

 Such resources are then shared globally through active engagement with international organizations developing guidance and care recommendations.
 Providers worldwide continue to adapt materials such as the ACT Center’s Patient Assessment of Chronic Illness Care and Patient-Centered Medical Home Assessment surveys.